Lokalise graphic of Loader

 lokaliseLoader.load()

 On top of that, it’s possible to specify a list of keys to download from Lokalise.
+This allows you to manage specific translation keys more efficiently, especially for modular projects.
 This might come in handy if you would like to upload certain translations to a non-main module and prevent those resources from being duplicated in the main module.
 To achieve this, use the following approach:

 task<LokaliseUpdateTask>("lokalise-update") {